hela-cytoswap/examples/v3-sdk/quoting/README.md

 ## Configuration

-This application is a read only quoting application that communicates with the Ethereum mainnet.
+This application is a read only quoting application that communicates with the HeLa mainnet.
 To configure the input token/amount and output token, edit the [configuration](./src/config.ts) file.
 The code should need no further modification to function.

 ## Setup